eclipse-hono/hono/site/documentation/content/concepts/command-and-control.md

 ## Command & Control over HTTP Adapter

 The following sequence diagrams give an overview of a device connecting via HTTP, which gets a command from the business application in the response to a downstream message - being an arbitrary event in this example.
+[Device Notifications]({{< relref "/concepts/device-notifications" >}}) are used to indicate to the application the period in which the device is ready to receive a command.

 The application and the adapter connect to the AMQP Network, which forwards the transfer - for clarity this is not shown in the diagrams.

 {{< figure src="../command_control_concept_one_way_http.svg" title="One-way Command over HTTP Adapter" >}}